learn-co-curriculum/github-to-canvas/README.md

 github-to-canvas --create-from-github <URL> --course <CANVAS_COURSE_ID> --type <TYPE> -lr
 ```

-This command will read a GitHub markdown based on the provided URL and create a
-Canvas lesson based on it.
-We need to provide the Course ID and the type of
-lesson (`page` or `assignment`) as type can't be determined automatically.
-We'll
-also continue to use `-lr` like the previous command to set up the lesson the
-same way as before.
+This command works the same as the one above, except that it pulls the content
+from a remote repo rather than a locally cloned repo.
+The repository must be

-The repository must be public in order to read the markdown file.
+public in order to read the markdown file.

 #### Read a Remote Repository as HTML <a name="read"></a>